 In plain terms, organizations are expending skilled compliance capacity on administration, then mistaking process volume for regulatory rigour.
 Manual delay is not evidence of stronger compliance.
 It often masks weak standardization and poor traceability.

 The role of automation in digital onboarding and AML/CTF compliance is not to remove people, but to strengthen control.
-Automation ensures checks are applied consistently, evidence is captured systematically, and decisions are supported by clear, reviewable data.
-Human judgement is then reserved for higher-risk cases, nuance, and escalation.
-Where regulators expect it.
+Automation helps ensure checks are applied consistently, evidence is captured systematically, and decisions are supported by clear, reviewable data.
+Human judgement can then be focused on higher-risk cases, nuance, and escalation.

 This is what paperless merchant onboarding enables.
 More defensible compliance outcomes, clearer audit trails, and greater confidence that controls are being applied as designed.
 Faster activation is a benefit.
 Stronger compliance is the point.